 - what treatments and conditions receive coverage;

-- whether you are covered if you travel overseas
+- whether you have coverage if you travel overseas

 You can choose from a number of insurance companies, including:

 Private health insurance costs £1,435 on average in 2017.
 However, you can find basic policies for around £500.